Last Updated on January 30, 2024 by Louise Carter

 The wealthy would enjoy large, ornate beds in private chambers.
 The medieval era saw the invention of the headboard and the 4-poster bed, covered by canopies and drapes to keep out insects.

 Elevation of beds was also seen as a sign of wealth.
-The most luxurious beds of the time required a stool to gain access to, while mattresses were usually stuffed with down feathers for maximum comfort.
+The most luxurious beds of the time required a stool to access, while mattresses were usually stuffed with down feathers for maximum comfort.

 The rich valued their beds in medieval times, so these furnishings were typically the epicenter of all social activity.
 People would dine and receive guests in bed, and offspring usually inherited these sleeping quarters to keep them in the family for generations.